What is a Land Trust?

 Joy VanderLek

-Celebrating 50 years!
+Celebrating 50 Years

-In March the State of Connecticut General Assembly issued an official citation to recognize the Southington Land Conservation Trust for 50 years of dedicated service to the town of Southington.
+In March of 2023 the State of Connecticut General Assembly issued an official citation to recognize the Southington Land Conservation Trust for 50 years of dedicated service to the town of Southington.
 Thank you to State Representative Chris Poulos for bestowing upon us this great honor!

 At our Anniversary Dinner and Annual Meeting in May, we were presented with a proclamation by Town Council members Victoria Triano and Val DePaulo recognizing our contribution to Southington in preserving and protecting natural areas.
 We are honored to have received this and will continue our efforts to protect Southington’s natural areas in the future!